PyMoDAQ/PyMoDAQ/docs/src/example/arduino_ubuntu.rst

    Reading of the TMP temperature with the Arduino IDE.

 Once the upload is done, we can go to *Tools > Serial monitor*.
 It will display a new tab at the bottom of the window, where we can read the temperature.
-We can check that it is not fake by pressing a finger on the TMP chip: the temperature should rise.
+We can check that it is not fake by pressing a finger on the TMP chip to raise the temperature.

 It is probable that at the first try of uploading the sketch, we get an error saying that permission is denied on the */dev/ttyACM0* file.
 To get rid of this error, we need to give the proper rights so that the Arduino IDE will be